Beyond Meat rockets in early trading on Nasdaq, reaching a valuation of over $3 billion – TechCrunch

 The company’s success could be a harbinger of things to come.
 There’s a crop of meat substitutes and alternative protein products on the market or coming to market — and they’ve met with enormous customer success.

-Earlier this week, Burger King announced that it would begin a nationwide rollout of its Impossible Whopper, and companies like Memphis Meat, which develops lab-grown animal proteins, and Sustainable Bioproducts, another developer of protein replacements are waiting in the wings to bring their own products to market.
+Earlier this week, Burger King announced that it would begin a nationwide rollout of its Impossible Whopper, and companies like Memphis Meat, which develops lab-grown animal proteins, and Sustainable Bioproducts, another developer of protein replacements, are waiting in the wings to bring their own products to market.

 Beyond Meat’s public offering is the second-highest liquidity event for a company in the sustainable foods market.
-The largest was WhiteWave Foods acquisition for $12.5 billion by Danone in 2017 after a public listing five years earlier.
+The largest was the WhiteWave Foods acquisition for $12.5 billion by Danone in 2017 after a public listing five years earlier.

 “Securing funds like this is a big deal for Beyond Meat and will allow it to ramp up its supply chain capabilities and make delicious plant-based meat accessible to all,” said Friedrich in a statement.
 “Investors recognize that this is not a niche but a mainstream movement and a huge business opportunity… Beyond Meat is on the frontier of food system transformation.
 Their success and the successes of other plant-based meat makers could help repair our food system and mitigate the many harms caused by conventional meat production.”